 Important: Enter all other details in the Project Settings page, based on your business need.
 For more detailed information on Project Settings details, refer to the Project Settings article.

 Now, navigate to the LOGS page, and you will see that GPX Boot action has been already started, once this action is successful, you will see that this particular Adoption Explorer project gets configured with the out of the box Sources, Derived metrics and Layouts.

-Important: If required, you can further edit the out of the box sources for Company Usage Info and Person Usage Info objects.
+Important: If required, you can further edit the out of the box sources for Company Information and Person Information objects.
 You can add the required fields and also additional PX Account and User fields to the dataset and can create more derived fields and customize layouts.